Burberry names Bailey CEO as Ahrendts quits for Apple

 Ahrendts was the highest paid FTSE 100 boss in Burberry's 2011-12 financial year.

-Her exit will leave just two female CEOs of blue-chip UK companies - Alison Cooper of Imperial Tobacco and Carolyn McCall of easyJet, despite a government-backed campaign to increase the number of women in top executive jobs.
+Her exit will leave just two female CEOs of blue-chip UK companies - Alison Cooper of Imperial Tobacco IMT.L and Carolyn McCall of easyJet (EZJ.L), despite a government-backed campaign to increase the number of women in top executive jobs.

-Moya Greene, the boss of Britain's newly privatized Royal Mail postal service, is likely to join them later this year when it enters the benchmark FTSE-100 index.
+Moya Greene, the boss of Britain's newly privatised Royal Mail (RMG.L) postal service, is likely to join them later this year when it enters the benchmark FTSE-100 index.

 NO STRATEGY CHANGE